JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 As you can see in the figure, for duty cycle equal to 50% we get the square wave and its odd-harmonics-only amplitude spectrum.

-The first dip in the amplitude spectrum is determined by the duty cycle: the dip occurs at $D^{-1}$-th harmonic.
+The first dip from the left in the amplitude spectrum is determined by the duty cycle: the dip occurs at the $D^{-1}$-th harmonic.

-For example, for the square wave, $D=0.5$ so the first dip occurs at $\left(\frac{1}{2})\right)^{-1} = 2$-nd harmonic.
+For example, for the square wave, $D=0.5$ so the first dip occurs at the $\left(\frac{1}{2}\right)^{-1} = 2$-nd harmonic.

 In the figure, you can also see a small glitch around the DC (0 Hz) frequency.
 That is because for very high or very low values of the duty cycle, the DC component is pretty significant (the mean of the waveform's values is significantly nonzero).
-I have deliberately hidden the DC component from the plots but some of it is still present because of the [spectral leakage](https://en.wikipedia.org/wiki/Spectral_leakage).
+I have deliberately hidden the DC component from the plots for clarity but some of it is still present because of the [spectral leakage](https://en.wikipedia.org/wiki/Spectral_leakage).

-The DC component must be kept in mind in musical applications because it adds no musical information (we cannot hear it) but it can damage the hardware that is processing it.
+The DC component must be kept in mind in musical applications because it adds no musical information (we cannot hear it) but it can damage the hardware that it runs through.

 ## Summary